valancej/documentation/_basic/builds-and-configuration/api.md

 For Projects, you're able to do most CRUD operations (we're working on the remaining ones) which should allow you to automate most of your project maintenance tasks; especially useful for those with 10s or 100s of projects.

-**Thigns to note**:
+**Things to note**:

 * There's currently no Delete action on projects
 * Test and deployment pipelines cannot be updated at this point in time

 ### Builds Endpoint

 Builds can't really be deleted, but otherwise you can do pretty much anything with them.
-You can even go a level deeper than what the Codeship UI offeres; if you restart a build, the old build data is kept around, but the UI only shows the latest.
-With the builds endpoint you can get the informatin on those old builds as well.
+You can even go a level deeper than what the Codeship UI offers; if you restart a build, the old build data is kept around, but the UI only shows the latest.
+With the builds endpoint you can get the information on those old builds as well.

 In terms of `commands` on the builds endpoint, we've deviated slightly from "textbook REST" and have allowed endpoints to `/restart` and existing build or `/stop` a running build.
-If you want to trigger a build that pulls the lates code from a given branch, you would POST to the `/builds` endpoint with the project and the branch in question.
+If you want to trigger a build that pulls the latest code from a given branch, you would POST to the `/builds` endpoint with the project and the branch in question.
 More details can be found on this in the [API v2 Documentation](https://apidocs.codeship.com/v2/).

 **Things to note**: